Ila-bura/rock-paper-scissors/README.md

 #### Error Handling:
 ![Invalid Input](assets/images/readme-invalidinput.png)

 The only viable options to choose from while playing are Rock, Paper, Scissors.
-The input can be typed in both uppercase and lowercase and still treated as valid.
+The input is considered valid when typed in uppercase, lowercase or a combination of both.
 If the user types any other keys or clicks enter without typing anything, an error message is displayed reminding them of the only three available options.
 A loop makes sure that the user has the chance to type their choice again, until they type an acceptable option.

 #### Final Scores:
 ![Final Scores](assets/images/readme-finalscores.png)

-As soon as either the user or the computer score 3 points, the end of the game is announced together with the final results, including the number of ties.
+As soon as either the user or the computer scores 3 points, the end of the game is announced together with the final results, including the number of ties.

 #### Play Again or Quit App:
 ![Play again or Quit](assets/images/readme-quit-restart.png)